Britain Moves From Democracy to Authoritarian State in Pernicious Veil of Secrecy

 - Seven public authorities, including the BBC, refused under the Freedom of Information Act to disclose why or how often they had used the powers.
 The BBC now refuses 48% of such requests.

 What is most striking about these events are that publicly funded bodies such as the BBC, the Police and local authorities are refusing to answer perfectly reasonable Freedom of Information Act requests.
-They are exercising powers they shouldn’t have but were given by a government that the electorate were not consulted on and do not approve of in the first place.
+They are exercising powers they shouldn’t have but were given by a government, that a law abiding electorate were not consulted on and do not approve of in the first place.

 Now that the Conservative government in Britain has it’s feet under the desk it is preparing to enact new legislation that, under the guise of the “war on terror,” that will vastly expand police-state powers and essentially criminalise speech and other political activity.